rickosborne/cascades/md/18-2-8-daybreak.md

 I felt a hand on my shoulder and looked to see Terry behind me.
 He had a nasty gash from his temple to his chin.
-I could see his pulse in the blood as it seeped out of the wound, rand down his face, and dripped off his chin.
+I could see his pulse in the blood as it seeped out of the wound, ran down his face, and dripped off his chin.
 The rest of his face was white and had a sheen of perspiration.

 "Terry!"
 I screamed.